 The Other Two Candidates, which were accorded serious consideration by the Company's executive officers, were rejected prior to reaching an agreement in principle for a Business Combination.
 The primary reasons for rejection of the Other Two Candidates were as follows:

-- Intense competition and uncertainties attendant to an industry which appears to be becoming increasingly dominated by large consolidating firms.
-Source fluctuations in operating results and relative - Severe fluctuations in operating results and relative uncertainty of market taste.
+- Intense competition and uncertainties attendant to an industry which appears to be becoming increasingly dominated by large consolidating firms. - Severe fluctuations in operating results and relative uncertainty of market taste.

 BUSINESS OF ORTHODONTIX